NadimRifaii/Next.js_HelloWorld/baby_steps/info.md

   ## Route groups{
     .
 Allows us to logically group our routes and project files without affecting the URL path structure .
 Authentication routes
-  }
+    .
+Primary use is to organize the project in a manner that doesn't affect the URL }
   ## Layouts{
     - a page is a UI that is unique to a route
     - a layout is a UI that is shared between multiple pages in the app
     - We can define a layout by default exporting a react component from a layout.js or layout.tsx file
     - That component should accept a children prop that will be populated with a child page during rendering }
+  # Route Group Layout{
+    .
+To selectively apply a layout to certain segments while leaving others unchanged .
+Routes outside of the group do not share the layout }
+  # Routing metadata{
+    .
+Ensuring proper search engine optimization (SEO) is crucial for increasing visibility and attracting users .
+Next.js introduced the Metadata API which allows you to define metadata for each page .
+Metadata ensures accurate and relevant information is displayed when your pages are shared or indexed

+    - Configuring Metadata{
+      .
+Export a static metadata object
+      .
+Export a dynamic generateMetadata function

+      # Metadata rules[
+        .
+Both layout.tsx and page.tsx files can export metadata.
+If defined in a layout, it applies to all pages in that layout
+        .
+If defined in a page, it applies only to that page

+        .
+Metadata is read in order, from the root level down to the final page

+        .
+When there's metadata in multiple places for the same route, they get combined but page metadata will replace layout metadata if they have the same properties
+      ]
+    }
+  }
 }